Resources for the Penn Law Community

-To complete your request, Communications kindly requests two weeks’ notice to ensure staffing and resource requirements can be made so that we may provide you with the appropriate support.
+To complete your request, Communications kindly requests four weeks’ notice to ensure staffing and resource requirements can be made so that we may provide you with the appropriate support.

 Before starting a new publicity campaign, carefully consider your goals, timeline, audience, and budget.
 Your publicity can start only once you have all your materials.
 Please check with Communications if you have any questions or concerns about production timelines or costs.